AdobeDocs/experience-manager-65.en/help/forms/developing/generate-pdf-service-java-api.md

      * 2. adobe-livecycle-client.jar
      * 3. adobe-usermanager-client.jar
      * 4. adobe-utilities.jar
-     * 5. jboss-client.jar (use a different JAR file if the forms server is not deployed
+     * 5. jboss-client.jar (use a different JAR file if the Forms Server is not deployed
      * on JBoss)
      * 6. activation.jar (required for SOAP mode)
      * 7. axis.jar (required for SOAP mode)